GStreamer/gstreamer/markdown/contribute/index.md

 Please make sure your patches are as terse and precise as possible.
-Do not include 'clean-ups' or non-functional changes, since they distract from the real changes and make things harder to review, and also lower the chances that the patch will still apply cleanly to the lastest version in git.
+Do not include 'clean-ups' or non-functional changes, since they distract from the real changes and make things harder to review, and also lower the chances that the patch will still apply cleanly to the latest version in git.
 If you feel there are things to clean up, please submit the clean-ups as a separate patch that does not contain any functional changes.